 When do most children begin speaking words?

-Can bilingual environments affect language development?
+Can bilingual environments affect development?

-How can parents encourage language development at home?
+How can parents support language development?

-When should caregivers consider professional evaluation?
+When should caregivers seek professional help?

 Conclusion